zephyrproject-rtos/zephyr/boards/arm/qemu_cortex_m3/doc/board.rst

 System Clock
 ------------

-The qemu_cortex_m3 board configuration uses a system clock frequency of 12 MHz.
+This board configuration uses a system clock frequency of 12 MHz.

 Serial Port
 -----------

-The qemu_cortex_m3 board configuration uses a single serial communication channel with the CPU's UART0.
+This board configuration uses a single serial communication channel with the CPU's UART0.

 Known Problems or Limitations
 ==============================